 Codes of Behaviour

-Most travelers are often apprehensive when visiting Egypt.
+Many holiday makers are apprehensive when visiting Egypt for the first time.
 Their views of Egyptians and Arabs, fomented by unkind and untrue media stories, often bear no relation to reality.
 Travellers are often surprised by their friendly, hospitable reception and take home with them good feelings about Egypt and its population.

 Most Egyptians in general are cheerful, friendly people who will welcome you to their country and will go out of their way to help you and respond to any questions you have.